BrijeshKarra/PowerBI_Data_Jobs_Dashboard/Visuals/Bonus Visuals/Bonus_ReadMe.md

 ### PAGE 9: MAIN DASHBOARD PAGE 1
-![Data Jobs Dashboard Page 1](/Visuals/Page1_Walkthrough.gif) **Based on the past 8 PAGES, this dashboard invites you to visit the Job Variability in the world of Data Sciene and explore How behind it.**
+![Data Jobs Dashboard Page 1](/Visuals/Page1_Walkthrough.gif) **Based on the past 8 PAGES, this dashboard invites you to visit the Job Variability in the world of Data Science and explore the How behind it.**